 Anyone is at risk of having a stroke.
-We can’t change factors like getting older or having a family history of stroke or heart disease.
-We can change unhealthy habits like smoking, being overweight or not exercising enough.
-Reducing your chances of suffering a stroke starts with living a healthier and more active life.
+You can change unhealthy habits like smoking, being overweight or not exercising enough, reducing your chances of suffering a stroke.

 What is a stroke?